mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 `USE_HW_ROLLBACK_PROT` `make` flag is set to 1 in auto-generated `memorymap.mk`.

-The rollback protection feature is currently supported on CYW20829 devices in Secure mode only.
+The rollback protection feature is currently supported on CYW20829/CYW89829 devices in Secure mode only.

 ### Building solution

 Folder `boot/cypress` contains make-files infrastructure for building MCUBootApp bootloader applications.
 Example build commands are provided later in this document for different build configurations.

 Toolchain is set by default in `toolchains.mk` file, depending on `COMPILER` makefile variable.
 MCUBoot is currently support only `GCC_ARM` as compiler.
 Toolchain path can be redefined, by setting `TOOLCHAIN_PATH` build flag to desired toolchain path.
-Below is an example on how to set toolchain path from **ModusToolbox™ IDE 3.0**:
+Below is an example on how to set toolchain path from **ModusToolbox™ IDE**:

-    make clean app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M BUILDCFG=Debug FLASH_MAP=platforms/memory/PSOC6/flashmap/psoc6_swap_single.json TOOLCHAIN_PATH=c:/Users/${USERNAME}/ModusToolbox/tools_3.0/gcc
+    make clean app APP_NAME=MCUBootApp PLATFORM=PSOC_062_2M BUILDCFG=Debug FLASH_MAP=platforms/memory/PSOC6/flashmap/psoc6_swap_single.json TOOLCHAIN_PATH=c:/Users/${USERNAME}/ModusToolbox/tools_3.2/gcc

 * Build MCUBootApp in the `Debug` configuration for Single-image mode with swap upgrade.